 “I’m hopeful both bills bill will be signed quickly.
 We need the regulated market and guard rails,” Singleton said.
 “We arrest far too many people in the State of New Jersey.
 I hope the Governor signs bills, and we figure out the larger conversation on the regulated market.”

-Legislators are concerned they won’t meet the deadline of Monday, February 8th, the first Assembly Quorum 45 days after the enabling and decriminalization bills on December 17th.
-Because no deal has been reached in the Senate, the Assembly will be likely be forced to move the date of its quorum on Monday to give Trenton more time to make a deal.
-That means that New Jersey’s governing will be stopped from proceeding in the middle of a pandemic and economic recession so a deal can eventually be made.
+Legislators are concerned they won’t meet the deadline of Monday, February 8th.
+It’s the first Assembly Quorum 45 days after the enabling and decriminalization bills on December 17th.
+No deal has been reached in the Senate.
+So the Assembly will be forced to move its quorum to give Trenton more time to make a deal.
+That means that New Jersey’s governing will be stopped from proceeding during a pandemic and economic recession.
+So a deal can eventually be made.

 Troy Singleton on Homegrow

-“By authorizing homegrow and subsidizing product sold at medical dispensaries, similar to how we cover other medications, we can ensure that cannabis is accessible to all potential medical users, regardless of income,” he said regarding his bills.
+“By authorizing homegrow and subsidizing product sold at medical dispensaries, similar to how we cover other medications, we can ensure that cannabis is accessible to all potential medical users, regardless of income,” he said.

 Singleton’s homegrow bill is S. 3420, “Authorizes home cultivation of medical cannabis.”
 However, no text is available to the public yet.